FredPey/SDRAirSafeLid/README.md

 If you use SDRAirSafeLid please cite the following reference:

-"Peyrin F., Fréville P., Montoux, Baray J.-L., Original and low-cost ADS-B system to fulfill air traffic safety obligations during atmospheric high power lidar operation. [paper to be submitted to reviews before publication] submitted to Sensors journal, Jan.
+"Peyrin F., Fréville P., Montoux N., Baray J.-L., Original and low-cost ADS-B system to fulfill air traffic safety obligations during atmospheric high power lidar operation. [paper to be submitted to reviews before publication] submitted to Sensors journal, Jan.
 2023"

 # Summary